 The blockchain is the backbone of cryptocurrencies' networks and Bitcoin.
 As the name implies, a blockchain is made up of a chronological series of block-like data structures.
 A collection of transactions is referred to as a block that have been timestamped and packed together.
 Each new block is connected to the one before it.
 This time-stamped sequence of blocks, when paired with cryptographic hashes in a network, gives a "immutable" archive of each transactions, from the genesis block to the most recent block.
-[Fig. 2] shows a regular blockchain structure, which includes the following 4 metadata pieces:
+[Fig. 2] shows a regular blockchain structure, which includes the following 4 metadata pieces: 1) Merkle tree root for the block transactions

-- 1) Merkle tree root for the block transactions
+- 1) Merkie tree root for the block t

 - 2) Previous block reference

 - 3) Proof of work (a.k.a. a nonce)

-- 4) Time-stamp
+- Time-stamp